South Carolina vs. Maryland Predictions & Picks - Women's NCAA Tournament Elite Eight

 South Carolina Schedule Analysis

-- The Gamecocks beat the No. 5-ranked Stanford Cardinal, 76-71, on November 20, which goes down as their signature win of the season.
+- The Gamecocks' best win this season came in a 76-71 victory over the No. 5 Stanford Cardinal on November 20.

-- The Gamecocks have 16 wins against Quadrant 1 teams, the most in Division 1.
+- The Gamecocks have the most Quadrant 1 victories in the nation (16).

-- The Gamecocks have tied for the 47th-most Quadrant 3 wins in the nation (seven).
+- South Carolina has tied for the eighth-most Quadrant 2 wins in the nation (eight).

 South Carolina 2022-23 Best Wins